mindspore-lab/mindocr/mindocr/models/README.md

 * Class naming: **{HeadName}** e.g. `class DBHead`
 * Class `__init__` args: MUST contain `in_channels` param as the first position, e.g. `__init__(self, in_channels, out_channels=2, **kwargs)`.
 * Class `construct` args: feature (Tensor)
-* Class `construct` return: no limitation, define by model need, and match the loss func
+* Class `construct` return: prediction (dict), e.g., {'maps': out, 'score': score},  which should match the loss function.

 **Note:** if there is no neck in the model architecture like crnn, you can skip writing for neck. `BaseModel` will select the last feature of the features (List(Tensor)) output by Backbone, and forward it Head module.